codebasedlearning/python_course/0x02/README.md

 ---

-### 👉 Task 'Buxrose Edge'
+### 👉 Task 'Buxrose Edge' (Students)

-Student's data is given by (grade 100.0 is best, below 40.0 fail)
+You are tasked with analyzing student performance data stored in the dictionary `GRADES` (below, grade 100.0 is best, below 40.0 fail).
+Each student has scores across different subjects.

 ```
 MATH = "Math"
 ENGLISH = "English"